Billy Murdoch (footballer): Kilmarnock

 Murdoch moved to Kilmarnock in 1976 for a fee of £10,000 and played for four seasons at Rugby Park during which time the club fluctuated between the top two national divisions (promoted in 1976, relegated in 1977, promoted in 1979) and also had financial problems which meant they were unable to employ their players on a full-time basis.

 Perhaps Murdoch's most fondly remembered contribution was scoring in a 6–1 victory over local rivals Ayr United in a 1976–77 Scottish Premier Division fixture.
 He played in a total of 78 games for Killie and scored 4 goals.

 Return to Ochilview

 In 1979 Murdoch left Kilmarnock and returned to Stenhousemuir to see out his senior career.
 In total he made 161 league appearances for the club over his two spells.
 He also spent a spell back in the Junior grade with Cumbernauld United.

 Personal life

 Murdoch was raised in Rutherglen and attended St Columbkilles School.
 In 2016, he was one of the guests present at a ceremony at Rutherglen Town Hall for the unveiling of a plaque commemorating his brother Bobby's achievements.

-A third Murdoch brother, James aka Jimmy, was also on Celtic's books as a youth (signed from Glasgow Amateurs) before moving to Cardiff City, and also played for Cumbernauld.
+A third Murdoch brother, James Jimmy, was also on Celtic's books as a youth (signed from Glasgow Amateurs) before moving to Cardiff City, and also played for Cumbernauld.